itemisCREATE/statecharts/README.md

 5. On the *Projects* page, select *Github Projects*.
 6. Click on the green "plus" symbol.
 Copy the Link https://raw.githubusercontent.com/Yakindu/statecharts/master/StatechartTools.setup in to the text field.
 7. Click on *OK*.
 The project *Statechart Tools* is available as *Github Projects/<User>/Statechart Tools*.
 8. Double-click on the project *Statechart Tools* to add it to the catalog section at the bottom of the wizard page, then click *Next*.
+Choose only the "Statechart Tools".
+Uncheck the others, if needed.
 9. On the *Variables* page, choose a meaningful name for the *Installation folder name* variable, then click *Next*.
 10. On the *Confirmation* page, check the settings, then click on *Finish*.
 11. The setup is executing its tasks now.
 Meanwhile: Drink a cup of coffee, and watch your Statechart Tools development environment being assembled.
 Oh, and please review and accept any licenses for the software to be installed.